 Depending on the circumstances, an employee may be eligible for workers’ compensation if he or she is assaulted in the workplace during working hours.

 If you believe an employee at your company is at risk of committing an act of violence or you have been the victim of workplace violence or threats, we can help.
-Contact the Atlanta workplace violence lawyers at Fidlon Legal for a free consultation to assess your case.
+Contact the Atlanta workplace violence lawyers at Fidlon Legal for an initial case evaluation to assess your case.